 - Viewing and analysing narrative films - Technical exercises exploring and demonstrating specific skills chosen by the student - Personal research and study including films, textbook, visits and online. - Preparation of a Production Design for the Unit 4 Media Production - Class presentations and discussion - Excursion to Top Screen, ACMI Federation Square.

-• Media Production:
+Media Production:

-Students produce the product (e.g. video) they planned in Unit 3.
+How do students realise their intention through their media productions?
+Students produce, refine, resolve and distribute the product (e.g. video) they planned in Unit 3.

 Agency and Control in and of the Media